 Once the balm mixture has cooled slightly add the essential oils of your choice.

 The combinations mentioned above will work well, but I opted for a combo of tangerine essential oil (15 drops) and spearmint essential oil (5 drops).
 There is just something about that citrus mint combo…

 Let the balm cool completely.
 Now all of your homemade luxurious gifts are ready!

-The amount I created filled my jar exactly to the top.
-Have some left over?
-No problem!
-Our it into a little jar to keep for yourself.
-You will want to make more, I guarantee it.
+The amount I created filled my particular jar exactly to the top.
+If you have some left over, pour it into a little jar to keep for your own use.
+You will want to make more, I promise!

 And here they are all together!

-Let me know how if you try these recipes and feel free to share your beautiful results in the
+Let me know if you try these recipes and feel free to share your beautiful results in the